roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

 Preparing *SangerContig* **AB1** inputs
 ++++++++++++++++++++++++++++++++++++++++

 The main input file format to create *SangerContig* instance is **AB1**.
 Before starting the analysis, users need to prepare one directory containing all **AB1** files, and all of them must be in the first layer of that directory.
 In other words, there should be no subdirectories.
-In this example, the data is in the sangeranalyseR package; thus, you can simply get its path by running the following codes:
+In this example, the data are in the sangeranalyseR package; thus, you can simply get its path by running the following codes:

 .. code-block:: R